babashka/sci/API.md

     -  create-ns:  - Creates namespace object
     -  parse-string:  - Parses string <code>s</code> in the context of <code>ctx</code> (as produced with
     -  reader:  - Coerces x into indexing pushback-reader to be used with
-    -  get-line-number:
+    -  get-line-number
-    -  get-column-number:
+    -  get-column-number
     -  parse-next:  - Parses next form from reader
     -  eval-form:  - Evaluates form (as produced by <code>parse-string</code> or <code>parse-next</code>) in the
     -  stacktrace:  - Returns list of stacktrace element maps from exception, if available.
     -  format-stacktrace:  - Returns a list of formatted stack trace elements as strings from stacktrace.
     -  ns-name:  - Returns name of SCI ns as symbol.
-    -  -copy-ns:
+    -  -copy-ns
-    -  process-publics:
+    -  process-publics
-    -  exclude-when-meta:
+    -  exclude-when-meta
-    -  meta-fn:
+    -  meta-fn
-    -  cljs-ns-publics:
+    -  cljs-ns-publics
-    -  cljs-ns-publics:
+    -  cljs-ns-publics
-    -  require-cljs-analyzer-api:
+    -  require-cljs-analyzer-api
     -  copy-ns:  - Returns map of names to SCI vars as a result of copying public
     -  add-class!:  - Adds class (JVM class or JS object) to <code>ctx</code> as <code>class-name</code> (a
     -  add-import!:  - Adds import of class named by <code>class-name</code> (a symbol) to namespace named by `ns-